gnani-ai/API-service/README.md

 - Gujarati

 ## Authentication
-To get access to our API's visit [gnani.ai](https://gnani.ai/ApiRequest) to register yourself.
+To get access to our API(s) visit [gnani.ai](https://gnani.ai/ApiRequest) to register yourself.

 ## Prequisites for setting up the API
-- At the time of registration the token,accesskey and certificate would have been mailed to your registered email id without which you will not be authenticated to access our api's
+- Token, accesskey and certificate received from gnani to your registered email id.
+This is mandatory to access the api.
 - API URL : [asr.gnani.ai](https://asr.gnani.ai)
 - Audio Format Supported - wav
-- Audio Sampling Rate - 16k Hz
+- Audio Sampling Rate - 16kHz
-- Channels - mono
+- Number of Channels - 1
-- Encoding Format - pcm 16
+- Encoding Format - pcm16

 ### Note
 Language Codes are as follows :